 The Sir’s Treasures: Intimate Photos, Mementos, and Music from the Tymple Legacy Collection.
 Sir’s Treasures, filled with never-before-seen photos, videos, letters, mementos, and more.
 A southern gentleman who brought back honesty.
 Sir possess not just a artist career but a cultural trendsetter for Gospel.
 Saint Ashleey is the first urban missionary under Tymple. saint’s treasure tells the story of Saint’s life with rare and never-before-published quotes from those she loved and those she worked with–and from the saint herself.
 She has images from several Saint archives, as well as some removable facsimile reproductions of items, such as an audible diary and a saint Ashleey family photo album, providing behind-the-scenes blooper glimpse into Saints world and talent.
 Also included is a new compilation of podcast, playlist, and songs.
 This celebration of the many elements of Saint Ashleey—as singer, as urban missionary, as friend–brings to life as never before the image of a saint who shows truth and beauty through her veils.

-Sir William James the Baptist is a highly profiled, 2x Grammy Award nominated writer, two-time Dove award winning producer, and seven-time stellar award winning, young, Christian leader in the global Gospel industry.
+Sir William James the Baptist is a highly profiled, 2x Grammy Award nominated writer, two-time Dove award winning producer, and three-time stellar award winning, BMI 2021 songwriter of the year.
+Christian leader in the global Gospel industry.
 He is internationally recognized as a music artist, hymn writer, business magnate, economist, media proprietor, and revenue agent for licensing intellectual property.
 His music is his most popular talent, but his innovations pioneered the gospel culture with the creation of the first gospel streaming app, education on diverse business ethics, and mission houses for missionaries of the Christian faith.
 He is the Chaplain of Innovation, the majority shareholder, and architect of tymple.

 The Name: Born into the Stovall lineage, his name, “Baptist,” was adopted as a peer ceremonial name that was derived from his father’s occupation as a Baptist preacher.
 His name, Sir, was ascribed during his parochial school years at Saint Leo Catholic.
 Professionally, the epithet Sir the Baptist was used because his model for evangelizing Jesus Christ in the wild was adopted from the prophet John the Baptist.
 Sir even practiced ritualistic baptisms at festivals in America and at 22 shows across Europe.